Automatically create a case from an email in web client

 Activate or deactivate a case creation rule

 Cases are created automatically only when the case creation rule is active.
-To activate a rule, open it, and on the command bar, select Activate.
+To activate a rule, open it, and then on the command bar, select Activate.

 Once the rule is active, you can’t change it.
 To change a rule, open the rule and on the command bar, select Deactivate.
 You can then edit the rule.